adempiere/adempiere/migration/src/readme.txt

 	values.

 APPLY THE SCRIPT TO YOUR DATABASE - BUT MAKE A BACKUP FIRST !
-If you do this with the compared (source) database you have to reimport the db dump first, because the db is changed by the application.
+If you do this with the compared (source) database you have to re-import the db dump first, because the db is changed by the application.
 And please test it in a testing environment...
 After testing - please share script with the community!